Alignment & Synergy - Trimpact

 Exchanging between domains

 Subsequently, when people lift the barrier between projects, organisations, or even countries, they will be able to see the struggle similar projects are experiencing.
-Next, results that can be shared and compared for a better understanding of why one thing is working in one place and not in another place while it looks at first sight so similar.
+Next, results can be shared and compared to better understand why one thing works in one place and not in another while it looks so similar at first sight.
 Unfortunately, reporting the lessons learnt is not yet a common practice.

 If one goes a step further, projects can work better together.
-Projects must define first their needs to increase their impact and their outputs that can help other projects to allow that collaboration to work out in practice.
-These needs or outputs can be teaching materials, seeds, methodologies, data, etc.
+Projects must first define their needs to increase their impact and outputs, which can help other projects to allow that collaboration to work out in practice.
+These needs or outputs include teaching materials, seeds, methodologies, data, etc.

-When parties are seeing that others are working as hard as they do and that they pursue the same or very similar goals, exchange of results and carrying out together activities will become much more comfortable and manageable.
-It provides the possibilities to discover options for A&S and optimisation of the strengths of all involved that helps to focus even more on impact creation.
+When parties see that others are working as hard as they are and pursuing the same or very similar goals, exchanging results and carrying out activities will become much more comfortable and manageable.
+It provides the possibility to discover options for A&S and optimise the strengths of all involved, which helps to focus even more on impact creation.
+This potential overall triple impact may exceed the sum of the individual impacts.

 Alignment & Synergy Facilitation